The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 The learned latents are NOT computed from the input images.
 They are:

-1. Initialized randomly at the start of training
+1. Initialized randomly at the start of training (like any neural network weights)

-2. Learned through backpropagation as the model trains
+2. Learned through backpropagation as the model trains on tasks

 3. Used as queries to extract information from any input

-Part 3: Cross-Attention - The Information Filter
+Part 3: Cross-Attention - The Mechanism

-Understanding Cross-Attention
+3.1 Understanding Cross-Attention

 Before diving deeper, let’s understand cross-attention, the mechanism that powers the Perceiver Resampler.

-Standard Self-Attention: Each token attends to every other token in the SAME sequence.
+Standard Self-Attention: Each token attends to every other token in the SAME sequence. \[ \text{Self-Attention}(X) = \text{softmax}\left(\frac{XW_Q (XW_K)^T}{\sqrt{d_k}}\right) XW_V \]

-Cross-Attention: Tokens from one sequence attend to tokens from a DIFFERENT sequence.
+Cross-Attention: Tokens from one sequence attend to tokens from a DIFFERENT sequence. \[ \text{Cross-Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right) V \]

-The Database Query Analogy
+3.2 The Database Query Analogy

 Think of cross-attention as querying a database: